JuliaMath/Xsum.jl/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/3gxr4kf0a6uwly1y?svg=true)](https://ci.appveyor.com/project/StevenGJohnson/xsum-jl)

-The Xsum package is a Julia wrapper around the Radford Neal's [xsum package](https://gitlab.com/radfordneal/xsum) for exactly rounded double-precision floating-point summation.
-The [xsum algorithm](https://arxiv.org/abs/1505.05571) takes `n` double precision (`Float64` or smaller) floating-point values as input and computes the "exactly rounded sum" — equivalent to summing the values in infinite precision and rounding the result to the nearest `Float64` value.
+The Xsum package is a Julia wrapper around Radford Neal's [xsum package](https://gitlab.com/radfordneal/xsum) for exactly rounded double-precision floating-point summation.
+The [xsum algorithm](https://arxiv.org/abs/1505.05571) takes `n` double precision (`Float64` or smaller) floating-point values as input and computes the "exactly rounded sum" — equivalent to summing the values in *infinite* precision and rounding the result to the nearest `Float64` value.

 By clever use of additional precision, xsum can compute the exactly rounded sum only a few times more slowly than the naive summation algorithm (or the pairwise summation used in the built-in `sum` function), much faster than using generic arbitrary precision (like `BigFloat` operations).